 - Monthly updates.
 Each month clients receive all the latest economic data and our baseline forecast.

 - 5-, 10- or 25-year baseline projections.
 Users can choose to receive medium- or long-term forecasts.

 - User-friendly software.
-You can change key economic variables to produce new forecasts or economic scenarios, add new variables and equations to the model or download data and charts to spreadsheets and presentations.
+You can change key economic variables to produce new forecasts or economic scenarios, add new variables and equations to the model or download data to spreadsheets and presentations.

 - Monthly Global Economic Reviews.
 You’ll also receive insightful reports highlighting the key issues and risks facing the global economy, including our well-respected global forecasts and scenarios.

 The only model that fully integrates 80 global economies plus the Eurozone.

 Our models for the G8 economies typically have more than 600 variables, while others have from 100 to 500 variables.

 We include detailed coverage of GDP and its determinants: household income and spending; company finances and business investment; trade and the balance of payments; wages, productivity and competitiveness; consumer and producer prices; monetary policy; equity prices and bond markets; the labour market and demographics; and government finances.

 - Global Industry Model.
 The industry model can be run in parallel with the economic model, allowing modelling and scenarios for 68 countries and 100 sectors.

 - Cities and regions.
 Assumptions generated by the model are fed into our forecasts for almost 3,000 cities and regional locations around the world.
 We offer several flexible delivery options:

 Service and support